byronwong/starter-kit/README.md

 ## Things to do
 - remove nodemon and webpack hot loader and opn modules now refresh page
 - setup sass compiling

 ## What's in this project
+> Note: Using webpack dev server for now, however express js is still here for further development with webpack-dev-middleware.
+Change NPM start script!

 ### Mode
 https://webpack.js.org/concepts/#mode